aeternity/tutorials/sophia-fungible-token-contract.md

 public function totalSupply() : int = state._totalSupply
 ```

-- **transfer** - the function transfers a number of tokens directly from the message sender to another address;
+- **transfer** - the function transfers a number of tokens directly from the caller to another address;
 ```
 public stateful function transfer(to: address, value: int) : bool =
     _transfer(Call.caller, to, value)